dsiroky/socket_retarder/README.rst

 What is it good for
 ===================
-You can artificially slow down socket traffic (TCP, UDP) of almost any program without any modification.
+You can artificially slow down socket traffic (TCP, UDP) and drop/damage UDP datagrams for almost any program without any modification of that program.
 Good for testing purposes.

 Usage
 =====